Foxlease

-Foxlease is a training and activity centre of Girlguiding near Lyndhurst, Hampshire, UK.
-The Foxlease estate has been owned and managed by the Guides since 1922.
+Foxlease Park is an outdoor training and activity centre near Lyndhurst, Hampshire, UK.
+The site is now owned by Foxie's Future CIO, a charity set up to save Foxlease for future generations following Girlguiding's decision to sell it in May 2023.
+On 19 November 2024, Foxie's Future completed their purchase and is currently in the process of improvements at the site with a view to reopening it in 2025.
+The Foxlease estate was owned and managed by the Guides since 1922.
 The estate is 65 acre and the main house is known as The Princess Mary House, in honour of her marriage.
 Foxlease hosted the Guides' Third International Conference, the Sixth World Conference and also the first World Camp.

-The Property
+Property

-The Princess Mary House
+Princess Mary House

-The Princess Mary House, a Georgian house renamed in honour of Princess Mary's marriage, still has Adam fireplaces and a Strawberry Hill Gothic lounge.
+The Princess Mary House, a Georgian house renamed in honour of Princess Mary's marriage in 1922, still has Adam fireplaces and a Strawberry Hill Gothic lounge.
 Individual rooms have been adopted by Guides from around the world and personalised by them.
 Modernisation has created conference and residential facilities.
 These including training and meeting rooms, and accommodation for overnight stays.